albincorreya/freesound-oauth2-python-flask/README.md

 1. Install dependencies from requirements.txt.
 Ideally create a [virtualenv](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/) and install the requirements

-2. Apply for your freesound API key from [here](http://freesound.org/apiv2/apply/) and to the code
+2. Apply for your freesound API key from [here](http://freesound.org/apiv2/apply/) and update it in the code

 3. [IMPORTANT] Set your "callback_url" as http://localhost:5000/freesound_callback